County commission bans large public gatherings, closes many types of businesses

 The order also closed many public parks and recreation facilities.
 Those that remain open are mostly passive parks and those with plenty of open space.

 “What is allowed? ...
-These are open-area passive areas.
-What comes to mind are parks like Neptune Park, Gascoigne, the trails at North Glynn,” Mumford said.
+These are open-air, passive areas.
+What comes to mind are parks like Neptune Park, Gascoigne (Park), the trails at North Glynn (Recreation Complex),” Mumford said.

-The order also closes all pool regulated by the state Department of Public Health.
+The order also closes all pools regulated by the state Department of Public Health.

 “This is not someone’s private, residential pool, these are pools like in an apartment complex ... community pools used by more than one property owner,” Mumford said.